 Michael Porter’s Diamond Model (also known as the Theory of National Competitive Advantage of Industries) is a diamond-shaped framework that focuses on explaining why certain industries within a particular nation are competitive internationally, whereas others might not.
 And why is it that certain companies in certain countries are capable of consistent innovation, whereas others might not?
 Porter argues that any company’s ability to compete in the international arena is based mainly on an interrelated set of location advantages that certain industries in different nations posses, namely: Firm Strategy, Structure and Rivalry; Factor Conditions; Demand Conditions; and Related and Supporting Industries.
 If these conditions are favorable, it forces domestic companies to continiously innovate and upgrade.
 The competitiveness that will result from this, is helpful and even necessary when going internationally and battling the world’s largest competitors.
 This article will explain the four main components and include two components that are often included in this model: the role of the Government and Chance.
-Together they form the national environment in which companies or born and learn how to compete.
+Together they form the national environment in which companies are born and learn how to compete.

 Figure 1: Porter’s Diamond Model of National Competitive Advantage